Abeyance — Abeyance is a legal term meaning to temporarily or indefinitely postpone something.

 Assessment (pharmacies) — Assessments (referred to in legislation as inspections) occur routinely in all pharmacies.
 Practice advisors visit a pharmacy to ensure it is adhering to the Standards of Operation, and the public is receiving safe and effective care.
 Learn more about the assessment process.

 Assessment Outcome (pharmacies) – When a practice advisor visits a pharmacy, they assess its operations and processes to determine if it is operating safely.
 The practice advisor uses defined assessment criteria to determine if the pharmacy is safe, or if further action is required.
-The outcome of all community pharmacy assessments that occurred after July 1, 2013 are posted on Find a Pharmacy/Professional.
+The outcome of all community pharmacy assessments that occurred after July 1, 2013 are posted on Find a Pharmacy/Professional (please note that due to technical issue, assessment results from July 1, 2013 to December 31, 2014 are not currently displaying).
 The outcome of all hospital pharmacy assessments that occurred after August 1, 2016 are also posted.
 There are several potential outcomes, depending on what the practice advisor observes at the time of the assessment.

 - Pass: If no notable issues are identified at the time of the assessment or re-assessment, the pharmacy receives a pass and the assessment is complete.
 If only minor issues are identified at the time of the assessment or re-assessment that do not impact patient safety, the pharmacy is granted the opportunity to rectify the issues within 30 days.
 The practice advisor will follow up to ensure they are satisfied that the issues have been addressed.
 The pharmacy receives a pass and the assessment is completed.